ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 “A defensive shell is a tactical concept that refers when a team largely relinquishes their attacking intent and focuses on protecting the goal.
 (Also known as turtling.)
 Teams often do this after taking the lead in a match.”

+    Example: Premier League 2013-14 Liverpool 0-2 Chelsea.

-#### Score Effects and/or Game State
+#### Score Effects / Game State

-Benjamin Pugsley wrote a primer on this here and Sander Ijtsma (@11tegen11) has a number of strong pieces about it on his site, including this one on Game State and Conversion.
+Game state is essentially the current score but marked as -1, 0, +1, +2, +3, a team leading 1-0 is likely to go into a defensive shell and hit on the counter attack, thus it is likely the losing team would see an increase in possession metrics, shots, final third entries these are known as score effects.

+This might explain why it's a common punditry term that 2-0 is a dangerous scoreline.
+Benjamin Pugsley is the main driver for this temrinology and metrics. see @ObjectiveFooty for more info.

 #### Pace or Shot Pace

 Usually referring to the total number of shots taken in an average game, either by team or by league.
 It’s a proxy for looking at how quickly teams play.

+    total shots / total games

 Some teams/leagues exhibit high average paces (like the English Premier League) and some exhibit low ones.
 Teams also vary within those leagues.

-As far as I know, this is the initial article that talked about this concept.

 #### Zone Entries

 A hockey concept that unfortunately requires infinite work to record manually.
 It examines how teams put the ball into the final third, and is thought to provide significant insight into team philosophy and attacking style.

+Would require better camera angles for self-recording, overhead or behind the goal.